ClaimDB: A Fact Verification Benchmark over Large Structured Data: Evaluation

 \subsection{Setup}

 Claims in \system are intentionally derived from insights that \emph{combine} information across millions of records through operations such as averaging, grouping and sorting (Section~\ref{sec:filtering}).
-At this scale, verification cannot be done by ``reading'' tables and reasoning in-context: the databases contain 4.6M records on average---which is also far beyond any LLM's context window.
-As a result, verifiers must reason in \textit{executable} programs that handle the bulk of the compositional reasoning that is required.
+At this scale, verification cannot be done by ``reading'' the evidence in-context: the claim context contains, on average, 110M tokens of structured information---which is far beyond any LLM's context window.
+As a result, verifiers must reason in \textit{executable} programs that handle, symbolically, the bulk of the compositional reasoning that is required.

-Our evaluation primarily focuses on tool-calling agents~\cite{DBLP:journals/tmlr/WangX0MXZFA24, DBLP:conf/iclr/MialonF0LS24}, which we view as a very strong and practical solution for this setting.
+Our evaluation primarily focuses on tool-calling agents~\cite{DBLP:conf/iclr/MialonF0LS24, DBLP:journals/tmlr/WangX0MXZFA24}, which we view as a very strong and practical solution for this setting.
 We use Google's MCP toolbox for databases~\cite{Google-2025-ToolBox} and give each agent a single tool: the ability to execute arbitrary SQL queries against the database associated with the claim at hand.
 The only constraint we impose is a \emph{generous} limit of 20 tool calls; exceeding this counts as a failed run.

 There also exist other setups such as coding agents~\cite{DBLP:conf/icml/WangCY0L0J24} that interact with data via Python and pandas.
 However, prior work has shown such approaches to be brittle for the smaller LLMs (below 70B) we consider in this paper~\cite{DBLP:conf/coling/SunLL0ZLJ24}.
 We therefore leave a systematic study of potential alternatives---from other \emph{tool} choices to different paradigms altogether---for future work.